Past, Present, Future

 The end of the school year in particular is a milestone that deserves to be recognized, whether a student is graduating from college or grade school.
 Milestones are those moments in our life when our personal star shines a little more brightly.
 They mark the passage of time and our progress in the journey of life.
 It's important to help children develop a sense of time and where they are in their life, as well as celebrate their accomplishments.
 As a life milestone, graduation is an appropriate time to do that.

 On the other hand, just as Spring is a time for new growth in nature, Fall is a time for new growth in education.
 The beginning of the school year is a fresh start – a time to build on what you've already learned, and get past any challenges you faced during the last school year.
-To set a positive tone for the school year and help young people develop important skills, it's valuable to encourage students to think about their future and set goals they can work toward throughout the year.
+To set a positive tone for the school year and help young people develop important skills, it's valuable to encourage students to think about their future, set goals that will help them start to realize that future, and establish a step-by-step plan they can execute during the school year.

 Read Dream

 Stories inform, entertain, and inspire all ages.
 They can be both memorable and meaningful.
 The picture book format is a particularly powerful, effective art form for all ages.
 The best way to communicate a complex idea is to identify the core messages and then combine words and images to reach the left and right brain.
 A picture book does just that.
-You can use Dream by Susan V. Bosak from elementary to high school.
+You can use Dream: A Tale of Wonder, Wisdom & Wishes by Susan V. Bosak from elementary to high school.
 The book offers something different to students of different ages.

 Dream is a popular graduation gift and end-of-school read.
 Many schools read Dream aloud during their graduation ceremonies – it takes about 10 minutes.
-The Dream CD allows you to project the illustrations at the front to create a special multimedia experience for students and their families.
+Download the Dream Illustration Slides to project the illustrations at the front to create a special multimedia experience for students and their families.
+Schools can also participate in Share the Dream.

 Looking for a new way to welcome students to a new school year and inspire both teachers and students?
-Dream is also a popular beginning-of-school read (use the Dream CD for presenting to a group) and many schools use the book as a year-long theme.
+Dream is also a popular beginning-of-school read (use the Dream Illustration Slides for presenting to a group), and many schools use the book as a year-long theme or as a book-of-the-month.

 Says The Bloomsbury Review, "This elegant book depicts the journey of life – from infancy to older adulthood – highlighting all the hopes and dreams found along the way...
 Inspirational quotes from people such as Martin Luther King Jr, Sir Edmund Hillary, and Emily Dickinson are set alongside gorgeous illustrations by internationally acclaimed artists.
 Richly crafted and thoughtfully written, Dream is a dazzling project that challenges us to find a dream and follow it."